 In Noteful, your pen colours are easily accessible on the toolbar and you can add as many as you like.
-Now that we can customise our toolbars, let’s hope we’ll get a pen tool size shortcut, like we have with images and text boxes.
+Now that we can customise our toolbars, let’s hope we’ll get a pen tool size shortcut like we have with images and text boxes.
 That would make switching between pen sizes a lot easier.

 In Noteful, you can draw any shape you like; regular or irregular.
-CollaNote only limits you to six regular shapes and no support for irregular shapes.
+CollaNote only limits you to six regular shapes and has no support for irregular shapes.
 Your shape interactions are better in Noteful because you can resize, rotate and adjust them.
 All options you don’t have in CollaNote.
 After drawing your shapes, Noteful also lets you change the:

-- Border colour, thickness and type
+- border colour, thickness and type

-- Fill colour
+- fill colour

-- Opacity of the shape
+- opacity of the shape

 It was very difficult to decide which app had a better shapes tool.
 All things considered, Noteful has an excellent shapes tool.
 However, CollaNote has unique features you don’t see in most note-taking apps.
 You can style your shapes fill to be simple or motley with up to four different colours.
-You can also adjust the opacity of fill.
+You can also adjust the opacity of the fill.

 CollaNote might not support irregular shapes, but it can draw impressive curves!
 Drawing proper graphs in the app is very simple, something that would be very difficult in most note-taking apps.
 You can decide how curvy you want your graph, its thickness and opacity.
 It is such a practical tool to have in a note-taking app.